 Virginia Beach has a population of 437,994 residents and ranks 45th among the most walkable large cities in the US.[02]
 Although the city is not known for its overall walkability, some areas like the resort area and older neighborhoods such as Point O’Woods, Green Run, and Lake Smith Terrace, offer more pedestrian-friendly options.

-The Walk Score results for Virginia beach are based on public density, walking routes, public transportation options, biking trails, and other factors in the city.
+The Walk Score results for Virginia Beach are based on public density, walking routes, public transportation options, biking trails, and other factors in the city.
 The scores are out of 100 and can assist you in locating a walkable or bikeable neighborhood.

 Transportation card image